Michel Fabrizio: Superbike World Championship

-For 2009, he stays on at Ducati Xerox, partnering Noriyuki Haga after Bayliss' retirement.
+For 2009, Fabrizio stayed on at Ducati Xerox, partnering Noriyuki Haga after Bayliss' retirement.
 His first WSBK win (in his 94th start) came at Monza after Ben Spies ran out of fuel.
 Seven successive podiums followed, cementing his third place in the standings behind Haga and Spies.
 This run ended at Brno when he took Spies down as they battled for the lead.
 He finished the season third overall.

-Fabrizio and Haga both continue with the team for 2010.
+Fabrizio and Haga both continued with the team for 2010.
 The bike dominated pre-season testing at Phillip Island.

 After Ducati announced that they would be ending support for their World Superbike operations at the end of the 2010 season, Fabrizio agreed a contract with Team Suzuki Alstare to race in the 2011 Superbike World Championship season.

 MotoGP World Championship

 In August 2009, after Casey Stoner announced his intention to withdraw from the next three Grand Prix, it was announced that his place in the Ducati Marlboro team would be taken by Mika Kallio whilst the Finn's place at Pramac Racing would be taken by Fabrizio.
 His race was marred by physical difficulties, which caused him to retire from the first race in Brno.
 Fabrizio then being unavailable for the next race in Indianapolis the ride was given to Aleix Espargaró for the remaining two races.